 With one third of them then paying Netflix a monthly subscription (1 member per family), and the other 2 waiting to pay for it themselves…

-They have capitalized on and cornered their market quite well if you ask me.
+They have capitalized on and cornered their market quite well if you ask me and yet, they have totally made up for their no space for Advertising Agency products!

 In other words, punishing account sharers just isn’t worth the risk of losing market-share.